NeilParkerBSDC/C-Examples-for-FSc-Class-/README.md

 - Basic example of creating a class in a Flight Simulator Game and instantiating an object from that class - i.e. creating an aircraft class and creating an aircraft object for use in a game.
 This example is in Java.

 ## FlightSimulator.cpp
-As FlightSimulator.Java but this time created in C++.
+- As FlightSimulator.Java but this time created in C++.
-- adg

 ## FlightSimulator2.cpp